 Things I Love

-I have no affiliation with any of these - just linking to some of the resources that were most helpful for me in starting my journey as a diabetes mom of a 3-yo (and that took us from an A1C of 15 at dx to 91% in range one month later)!
+I have no affiliation with any of these - just linking to some of the diabetes resources from other folks that were helpful in starting my journey.

 Podcast: Juicebox Podcast (seriously, LISTEN TO THIS)